johnroper100/mirage/README.md

 ## Theme Development Documentation

-All documentation needed to develop themes is located [on our Wiki](https://github.com/johnroper100/mirage/wiki).
+All documentation needed to develop themes is located on [our Wiki](https://github.com/johnroper100/mirage/wiki).

+## A Note About Security

+Mirage uses a file-based datatbase to store its data.
+Make sure that the `database` folder is blocked by being read by people/scripts other than Mirage.
+The `.htaccess` file that is generated automatically by Mirage should do an adequite job of this, but make sure to double check for your install.

+Passwords are stored using the PHP `password_hash` function that should be strong enough.
+Again, making sure that the `database` folder is private is an additional method of security.